-Whey is another sustainable food ingredient sought after by consumers, especially those on Keto and other trending diets.
-At one time, whey was discarded as part of the cheesemaking process, but is now “upcycled” into functional and nutritious ingredients for soups, sauces, dressings, meal replacement bars, protein supplements, beverages and more.
+On the forefront of upcycled food initiatives is the production of whey protein concentrates.
+Powdered whey protein is an upcycled and sustainable food ingredient sought after by consumers, especially those on Keto and other trending diets.
+At one time, whey was discarded as part of the cheesemaking process, but is now upcycled into functional and nutritious ingredients for soups, sauces, dressings, meal replacement bars, protein supplements, beverages and more.

 Each year, there are some radical or exotic flavor trends that make the list.
 Not surprisingly, most fade as quickly as they burst on the scene.
 Foods that feature the fifth flavor sensation of umami, however, have been on trend for a few years.
-Now, innovative chefs are trending toward combining those full-bodied, satisfyingly rich notes of umami with sweet flavor profiles such as fruit, custard and even caramel corn.
+Now, innovative chefs are trending toward combining those full-bodied, satisfyingly rich notes of umami with sweet and tangy flavor profiles such as citrus.

 While some exotic flavors may make their mark, without question, consumers are creatures of comfort and reach for the familiar.
 That was never more true than during the pandemic when classic comfort foods like soups, savory snacks and mac and cheese were among the favorites.

-Among the questionable and sensational food trend predictions for 2021 is a high-protein alternative to meat: insects.
-Despite having been popular in Asian diets, they never caught on in the U.S. and European countries.
-But some manufacturers are trying to change that with the introduction of cricket protein bars.
+Perhaps as plant proteins continue to improve, they’ll try them again in the future.
 They’ll have a long, uphill battle to gain market share against one of the world’s leading high-protein ingredients — whey protein isolate — used in protein bars and nutritional products.

 Undeniably, plant-based proteins are growing in popularity as an alternative to meat, but the latest research shows that whey protein is growing its market share in stride.
 Whether plant-based bacon will convince consumers of its virtues over the real thing is yet to be seen.

-On the heels of major supply chain and distribution channel disruptions in spring 2020, some concern remains.
+On the heels of major supply chain and distribution channel disruptions that began in spring 2020, some concern remains.
 In addition to reduced availability of some types of produce, meat production challenges may continue to be hampered by the ongoing and potential after-effects of COVID-19.
-Although supplies of these products are generally back to normal, the availability of skilled labor is still lacking.
+Although supplies of these products are returning to normal, the availability of skilled labor is still lacking.
 This could present a challenge to already stressed restaurants and retailers.

 Request a sample of any of these whey protein products and discuss how to incorporate them into your application and food system.
 Contact us today.
 Also check out our guide below illustrating additional reasons to use whey protein.